kof/diff-renderer/readme.md

 DOM is slow.
 It has always been slow.
 There is no hope this will change in the near future.

-We want to display the changes of our state or data without thinking about "how to render". jQuery has fixed inconsistencies for popular DOM methods.
-This made our live easier for years.
+We want to display the changes of our state or data without thinking about "how to render". jQuery has fixed inconsistencies for popular DOM methods and made our live easier for years.
 In the meantime requirements on web applications grew up.
 Complex application logic and push notifications led us to the need of bidirectional bindings between UI and data.

 Projects like [react](https://github.com/facebook/react/) were born.